Trisha11r/road_network_maxcover/README.md

 # Finding shortest path covering maximum stoppages in a disrupted road network.

+Project based on route optimization in road networks, worked on as a part of Summer Research Internship at IIT,Kharagpur (May2016-July2016).

 ## Tasks performed:

 - Representation of a set of coordinates (here, bus stoppages) mapped on the map of Kolkata city forming a route as a graph structure.